Locations:

 A note from Cleveland Clinic

-It's important to remember you can re-injure your broken ankle if you move too quickly to resume activities.
-You might get frustrated or anxious waiting for your ankle to heal.
+If you have a broken ankle, you might get frustrated or anxious waiting for it to heal.
+But it’s important to remember to take it slow.
+You can re-injure your ankle if you resume activities too quickly.
 Talk to your healthcare provider about your concerns.
-They will have suggestions and recommendations about programs and services that might help you.
+They’ll have suggestions and recommendations about programs and services that might help you.

 Medically Reviewed